 December 7th, 2014

-Tracey Grimshaw & the team at ACA including reporter Alison Piotrowki and technology expert Trevor Long recently ran a report (on air date 4 December 2014) about the growing concern over criminals being able to wireless skim your data.
+Tracey Grimshaw & the team at A Current Affair including reporter Alison Piotrowki and technology expert Trevor Long recently ran a report (on-air date 4 December 2014) about the growing concern over criminals being able to wireless skim your data.

-We have again been in contact with ACA team to do a follow up story with the solution but have yet NOT heard a thing, same as last time they ran a story and we followed up with them.
+We have again been in contact with the A Current Affair team to do a follow-up story with the solution but have yet NOT heard a thing, same as last time they ran a story and we followed up with them.